coryalder/LevenshteinSwift/README.md

 Compute Levenshtein string differences using swift.

-Started as a direct port of Mark Aufflick's Objective-C "NSString+Levenshtein", but it's evolved a bit from there, espcially with regards to Swiftian idioms.
+Started as a direct port of Mark Aufflick's Objective-C "NSString+Levenshtein", but it's evolved a bit from there, especially with regards to Swiftian idioms.

 Pull requests welcome.